humanaixlab/lingualab/README.md

 - Run a browser-based text-classification baseline when labels are available.
 - Explore document, token, vocabulary, word-frequency, and bigram statistics for unlabeled corpora.
 - Convert results into dataset-specific insights, limitations, and suggested next steps.
-- Download a self-contained HTML research report that can be printed to PDF.
+- Generate research reports and export supported outputs as PDF, DOCX, CSV/XLSX, and PNG/SVG when the corresponding report data or figures are available.
 - Use optional server-side OpenAI endpoints for text and code assistance.

   ## AI capabilities